gab14490/FindServerTools/README.md

 If you find something that you want to change tell me and help the tools to be better :)

+I currently use customtkinter for a better visual

+for the code, simply enter the default host name or your own in the input field and it will look up the IP address across the network.

 Have a nice day .
 GaB